School bus driver on leave after Halloween candy cannabis scare

-GRANITE CITY, Ill. – Two Granite City parents contacted FOX 2 after they said their children came home from school on Halloween with bags advertising cannabis edibles.
+GRANITE CITY, Ill.
+(KTVI) – Two Illinois parents say their children came home from school on Halloween with bags advertising cannabis edibles.
 They said their kids told them a district bus driver gave them the bags, which had candy inside.

 Granite City police said it does not appear that the candy contained cannabis, but they are waiting on crime lab results for verification.